Jira Cloud for Slack

 What's the difference between Jira Cloud for Slack and the Jira Server integration?

-Jira Cloud for Slack is a new bot that is optimized to work with Jira Cloud.
-If you're using Jira Server, you should check out the Jira Server integration instead.
-The Jira Cloud and Jira Server integrations are similar; however, Jira Cloud for Slack provides finer-grain subscriptions, issue previews in your channel, DM and multi-party DM support for notifications, and richer attachments.
+Jira Cloud for Slack is a new bot that's optimized to work with Jira Cloud.
+If you're using Jira Server, check out the Jira Server integration instead.
+The Jira Cloud and Jira Server integrations are similar, but Jira Cloud for Slack provides finer-grained subscriptions, issue previews in your channel, DM and multi-party DM support for notifications, and richer attachments.

 I already configured the Jira Server integration for Slack.
 How do I switch to the new Jira Cloud app?

 If you've already set up the Jira Server integration based on webhooks for your Jira Cloud site, follow these steps to switch over to the Jira Cloud app: